DEFCONMeshNet/DEFCONMeshNet/README.md

 ### Register new Domain
 Use the "New Defcon Domain Name" Issue Template to request a Domain name with the meshnet only .defcon tld.
+Popular Names and exisiting groups will need reasonable proof of ownership included in the request.

 ## Adding a new Public Peer
 You can connect to any peer on the network if you know their IP and Port, It is a meshnet afterall.